Identifying minerals in high sulfidation epithermal deposits

 - Include or exclude spectral regions of interest for optimal results

-- Compare and contrast match regions
+- Compare and contrast match regions and save as pre-sets

 - Select the match regions and results to save and process to an Excel file using batch mode